 Elizabeth was a passionate secularist and along with Ben, worked and campaigned on this issue for many years taking the full force of the ensuing condemnation.

-The Elmys were also committed socialists and were committed to the socialist cause.
-They believed in equality for all, that both men and women needed to rise together and that all should have the same opportunities in life.
+The Elmys believed in equality for all, that both men and women needed to rise together and that all should have the same opportunities in life.

 Wherever Elizabeth saw unfairness and cruelty she was shouting out and fighting the establishment of her day.
 There was not an issue that passed the Elmys; they were also passionate anti-vivisectionists, the animal rights campaigners of their age and they promoted family planning and were vocal against marital rape and domestic violence.

-Elizabeth was the voice for the voiceless of her day and remains a good example of humanity for all in our current age.
+Elizabeth was the voice for the voiceless of her day and remains a good example of human rights campaigning for all in our current age.